amar2468/Python/Class Projects and My Own Projects/DocumentRetrieval README.md

 Sets are used for these two words and then an intersection set is used to find the common documents between the two words.
 Option 2 asks the user which document they wish to see.
 The user enters the document and it is presented to the user to see.
 Option 3 is if the user wishes to exit the program.
 A thank you message is printed and the program ends.

+Note: If you wish to run this program, use must have a python IDE and compiler.
+Also, there is a file in this directory called ap_docs.txt.
+This is needed in this program because the program reads this file.
+When you want to run this program, ensure that the file is put inside the directory of where the python projects are.

 The project is details is as follows: